qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 }
 ```

-Looking at the *Open* item results in a call to `openDocument` function.
-The function simply opens the `openDialog` which let’s the user pick a file to open.
+Looking at the *Open* item, we see that it calls the `openDocument` function.
+The function simply opens the `openDialog`, which lets the user pick a file to open.
 As we don’t have a document format, file extension or anything like that, the dialog has most properties set to their default value.
 In a real world application, this would be better configured.

-In the `onAccepted` handler a new document window is instantiated using the `_createNewDocument` method, but then a file name is set before the window is shown.
+In the `onAccepted` handler a new document window is instantiated using the `_createNewDocument` method, and a file name is set before the window is shown.
 In this case, no real loading takes place.

 ::: tip
 We imported the `Qt.labs.platform` module as `NativeDialogs`.
 This is because it provides a `MenuItem` that clashes with the `MenuItem` provided by the `QtQuick.Controls` module.